-The new power plant extension was constructed using supercritical technology to increase the plant’s efficiency, while utilising maximum sub bituminous coal.
+The Malakoff power plant extension was constructed using supercritical technology to increase the plant’s efficiency while using maximum sub-bituminous coal.
 The equipment installed in the plant includes two pass ultra-supercritical, low Nitrate combusting PC boilers with mills and air pre-heaters.

-The boiler has a main steam flow rate of 3,226t/hr, whereas the superheater has an outlet steam pressure of 282barg at a reheat temperature of 600°C.
+The boiler has a main steam flow rate of 3,226t/h, while the superheater has an outlet steam pressure of 282barg at a reheating temperature of 600°C.

-The plant uses STF 100 steam turbines with one high-pressure, one intermediate and two low-pressure turbines along with a two-pole gigatop hydrogen-cooling technology utilising turbo generator for high efficiency and reliability.
+The plant uses STF 100 steam turbines with one high-pressure, one intermediate and two low-pressure turbines along with a two-pole gigatop hydrogen-cooling technology, using turbo generator for high efficiency and reliability.

-The plant also integrates Alstom’s Alspa Series 6 distributed control system (DCS) in combination with a highly-efficient seawater flue gas desulphurisation facility and fabric filters to further lower emissions.
+It integrates Alstom’s Alspa Series 6 distributed control system (DCS) in combination with a highly efficient seawater flue gas desulphurisation facility and fabric filters to further lower emissions.

-Additionally, the plant is also equipped with seven gravimetric raw coal feeders and seven HP 1103 pulverisers with dynamic classifiers.
+The plant is equipped with seven gravimetric raw coal feeders and seven HP 1103 pulverisers with dynamic classifiers.

 Financing for the Tanjung Bin Energy power plant